 THE RHETORIC: Wind turbines are killing birds at an alarming rate.

-Based on preliminary analysis of data collected from more than 100 wind farms presented at the National Wind Coordinating Collaborative biennial research meeting in November 2012 it is estimated that approximately 200,000 birds collide with turbines annually at current installed wind energy capacity (60+ Gigawatts – enough to power the equivalent of over 15.5 million homes).
+Based on preliminary analysis of data collected from 117 wind farms presented at the USFWS siting guidelines training webinar in April 2014, it is estimated that less than 220,000 birds collide with turbines annually at current installed wind energy capacity (60+ Gigawatts – enough to power the equivalent of over 15.5 million homes).

 That pales in comparison to other sources of avian mortality like buildings (97-970 million a year), telecommunication towers (some estimate as high as 40-50 million), and oil and waste water pits at oil and gas production fields (2-3 million), among other causes.1,2

 - Even with its relatively low impacts, the wind industry is held to a higher standard and does more to study, avoid, minimize, and mitigate any wildlife impacts than any other industry.
 Resulting conservation programs by wind developers save habitat and help protect birds.3